osisoft/OCS-Docs/content/overview/get-started/gs-data-views.md

    - **Name**  – `MyOCS.DataView`
    - **Description** – (Optional) Enter a description for the data view

+1. Select a **Data View Shape**.

+   By changing the data view shape, you can create a consistent table format for your data views.
+This step describes how to display the minimum properties or the full set of properties.

+   1. In the upper pane, find the **Data View Shape** field.
+Click **Narrow**.

+        The **Narrow** option removes all other columns from the table and displays only the following columns: Timestamp, Name, Field, and Value.
+The narrow data shape may be useful in ensuring a consistent table format for any data view.

+   1. Click **Standard** before continuing to the next step.

+      To edit the query or add additional streams with another query, click **Manage Queries.** <!-- This returns you to the `Manage Queries` page. -->

+   1. After you are finished editing or adding a query, click **Apply** or **Cancel and Return** to return to the<!-- `Configure Data View`--> configuration page.

 1. Enter a **Query Id**.

 1. From **Query Type**, select **Streams**.